ydodia/SDCND-Term1-P3/README.md

 This aim of this project was to use a gain experience and practice with behavioral cloning.
 I used the provided simulator to drive a car around track 1 and collected data based on my driving ability using the mouse to control steering angle and the keyboard to control acceleration and braking.
 I then constructed a model based on NVIDIA's and used it for training and validation.
 Using this model, the simulator's car drove around track 1 successfully for two laps without once touching the lane boundaries (yellow lane lines).

 ### Model Architecture and Strategy
 The `model.py` file contains my code for training, validating and saving the convolutional neural network.
+I initially started with a LeNet-5 style model but that seemed to require extra work around the tighter turns and I would often get stuck on a curb or veer off-road.

-The model used was directly from NVIDIA (lines 82-91) as referenced in the lecture video.
-The model architecture is:
+After much trial and error with the initial model, I started experimenting with NVIDIA's end-to-end model (lines 82-91) as referenced in the lecture video.
+This model showed marked improvement and I decided to use it for my final model.

+The NVIDIA end-to-end model architecture is:

 1. Crop the image by cutting off the top 70 pixels and bottom 20pixels; nothing is cropped from the left or right sides. (line 79)
 2. Normalization by using a Keras Lambda layer. (line 80)